Skip to main content

 SELECT

-JOIN public_data.geography AS g ON r.geo_id = g.geo_id
+JOIN public_data.nrc_reactor_status_attributes AS att ON ts.variable = att.variable

 Snowflake Products